the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 Not only does it lock in a powerful mindset, but it makes the experience less _work_ and more _fun_.

 And there is a lot of fun to be had.
-There's no shortage of interesting work out there, and exciting teams ready to welcome you on board.
+There's no shortage of interesting work out there, and exciting teams eager to welcome talented folks like yourself on board.

 I hope this post gives you a more complete picture of what real teams are looking for in their next AI / ML hire.
-And while I can't give you all the answers (not that either of us would want that), I can do my best to share my experience, highlight relevant focus areas, and guide you towards mastering the right things.
+And while I can't give you all the answers (not that either of us would want that, right?), I can do my best to share my experience, highlight relevant focus areas, and guide you towards mastering the right things.

 So, happy hunting.
-You got this!
+You got this! 🙌